powerdude/XamlPowerToysDemo/README.md

 ## Purpose

-The purpose of this repro is to provide an application for texting the XAML Power Toys Extension.
+The purpose of this repro is to provide an application for testing the XAML Power Toys Extension.

 This is a Xamarin Forms IOS, Android, UWP application that also has a WPF project.